 The exhibition also provides an opportunity for students to explore environmentally-focused career opportunities.
 If your company or organization is recruiting for this type of position and would like to participate, please contact us.

-The 2016-2017 R&D Student Competition Exhibition will be held on April 22, 2017 (Earth Day!).
+The 2016-2017 R&D Student Competition Exhibition will be held on April 21, 2017 (Earth Day!).
 The exhibition is open to the public and is free to attend.
-Additional information will be posted soon.
+Information for this year's competition is now posted!

 Please read and fill out the below PDFs and send them to us at email@example.com to apply.